Job for a Cowboy

 Job for a Cowboy is an American death metal band from Glendale, Arizona.
-Formed in 2003, the band's debut album Genesis was released in 2007, peaking at No. 54 on the US Billboard 200 and selling 13,000 copies in its first week of release.
-The second album, 2009's Ruination, sold 10,600 copies in the United States in its first week to debut at position No. 42 on the Billboard 200 chart.
+Formed in 2003, the band's debut album, Genesis, was released in 2007, peaked at No. 54 on the US Billboard 200 and sold 13,000 copies in its first week of release.
+The second album, 2009's Ruination, sold 10,600 copies in the United States in its first week to debut at No. 42 on the Billboard 200 chart.
 The band comprises vocalist Jonny Davy, guitarists Tony Sannicandro and Al Glassman and bassist Nick Schendzielos.
 Davy is the only remaining founding member.

 The band has played in international music festivals, including Sounds of the Underground, Download Festival, Mayhem Festival, Summer Slaughter, Graspop Metal Meeting, and Wacken Open Air.

+Loudwire designated Job for a Cowboy as being among deathcore's "Big Four", along with Whitechapel, Thy Art is Murder and Suicide Silence.

 History

 Formation and Doom EP (2003–2006)

-Job for a Cowboy was founded in Glendale, Arizona, during December 2003 by vocalist Jonny Davy, guitarists Ravi Bhadriraju and Andrew Arcurio, bassist Chad Staples, and drummer Andy Rysdam when the band members were no older than 15 and 16.
-In 2004, they created a MySpace profile, posted songs online, and immediately began to connect with several worldwide fans.
-In an interview, Davy admitted regretting the band name, which stuck because "every generic metal band name [...] was taken".
-Later that year, Staples and Rysdam left Job for a Cowboy and were replaced by Brent Riggs and Elliott Sellers, respectively, as bassist and drummer.
+Job for a Cowboy was founded in Glendale, Arizona, during December 2003 by vocalist Jonny Davy, guitarists Ravi Bhadriraju and Andrew Arcurio, bassist Chad Staples, and drummer Andy Rysdam when they were 15-16 years of age.
+In 2004, they created a MySpace profile, posted songs online, and began to connect with worldwide fans.
+In an interview, Davy regretted the band name, which stuck because "every generic metal band name [...] was taken".
+Later that year, Staples and Rysdam left Job for a Cowboy and were replaced with Brent Riggs and Elliott Sellers, respectively, as bassist and drummer.
 Traffic to the band's MySpace profile increased exponentially in late 2005 when the band released their first EP, Doom.
-The EP attracted the attention of Arizona independent label King of the Monsters, who distributed the disc after an initial self-released pressing by the band.
+The EP attracted the attention of Arizona independent label King of the Monsters, who distributed the disc after an initial self-released pressing.
 The EP release helped the band win the award for Best Metal Band at the Third Annual Arizona Ska Punk Awards Ceremony in Phoenix, Arizona.

 Job for a Cowboy extensively promoted their EP, including three performances on the Sounds of the Underground tour.
 By the end of the year, the band obtained professional management and signed a deal with Metal Blade Records, who reissued Doom with a bonus track.
-During the same year, 2006, Arcurio left the band and Bobby Thompson joined the group.
-While Job for a Cowboy was writing material for their first full-length album, Sellers announced that he was leaving the band to go back to school immediately after recording the album.
-In search of a permanent drummer, the band then posted a bulletin on Blabbermouth.net, which was seen by Jon "The Charn" Rice.
+During the same year, 2006, Arcurio left the band and Bobby Thompson joined.
+While Job for a Cowboy was writing their first full-length album, Sellers announced that he was leaving the band to go back to school immediately after recording the album.
+In search of a permanent drummer, the band posted a bulletin on Blabbermouth.net, which Jon "The Charn" Rice saw.
 He made a video of himself, posted it on YouTube, and sent the link to the band.
 Soon after, Rice joined the band.